ECTS

 - Laser dynamics classes

-- Spatial and temporal coherence: definition, measurement and quantitative quantities
+- Spatial and temporal coherence: definition, measurement, and quantitative measures

 - Mode-locked lasers